patrikmasiar/doctor-opening-hours-api/README.md

 # API for doctor opening hours applications

 ## Getting started
-1. Run `yarn build` to build an app
-2. Run `yarn start` to start a server
+1. Run `yarn start` to build an app and start a server

 ## API docs